 Leave-in conditioner vs Regular conditioner: What do I use & when?

 When it comes to hair care, conditioning is a critical step that should never be overlooked.
-However, the array of products available can sometimes overwhelm you, especially when deciding between using a regular conditioner and when to apply leave-in conditioner.
-Understanding the difference between conditioner and leave-in conditioner is essential for achieving the best results for your hair type and needs.
+However, the array of products available can sometimes overwhelm you, especially when deciding between when to use a regular conditioner and when to apply a leave-in conditioner.
+Understanding the conditioner vs leave-in conditioner difference is essential for achieving the best results for your hair type and needs.
 In this blog, we will explore the nuances of these two conditioning products, guide you on when to apply leave-in conditioner and share tips on how to effectively incorporate both into your hair care routine.

 Quick overview of the difference between conditioner and leave-in conditioner: